Beth Peterson: Women's

-The 2023–24 season was moderately successful for the team, as they won the MCT Shootout in September and the MCT Championships in January.
+For the 2023–24 season, Team Peterson added Kelsey Rocque to their lineup at third with Jenna Loder shifting to alternate.
+On tour, the team found moderate success, as they won the MCT Shootout in September and the MCT Championships in January.
 They also reached a pair of semifinals and made it to the quarterfinals of the Red Deer Curling Classic, before losing to the country's number one ranked team, Rachel Homan, who ultimately won the event.
-At the 2024 Manitoba Scotties Tournament of Hearts, Team Peterson made it to the Championship Round with a 3–2 record, and then won four straight to earn a spot in the semifinal, where they defeated Kate Cameron 8–4.
+At the 2024 Manitoba Scotties Tournament of Hearts, Team Peterson made it to the championship round with a 3–2 record, and then won four straight to earn a spot in the semifinal, where they defeated Kate Cameron 8–4.
 That put them up into the final against Kaitlyn Lawes and in a very tight game, they lost 9–8.
+The following season, they defended their title at the MCT Championships and lost the final of the MCT Curling Cup and the MCT Showdown.
+They also competed in the 2024 Tour Challenge Tier 2 where they lost in the quarterfinals to Sayaka Yoshimura.
+At the 2025 RME Women of the Rings, the provincial championship, Team Peterson finished 5–3 through the round robin and championship pools, earning a tiebreaker berth where they eliminated Hailey McFarlane.
+They then beat Darcy Robertson in the semifinal before coming up short again in the final to Kate Cameron, finishing second.